alokhcst/h1blinkedincompanynamecrewai/README.md

 ### Key Algorithms
 1. **Per-Attachment Processing** - Each Slack message attachment is processed independently to avoid cross-contamination of company matches
-2. **Word Boundary Matching** - Regex `\b` patterns ensure accurate company name matching (e.g., "Amazon" in "Amazon Web Services" ✓, but not "EY" in "survey" ✗)
+2. **Word Boundary Matching** - Regex `\b` patterns ensure accurate company and keyword matching (e.g., "Amazon" in "Amazon Web Services" ✓, but not "EY" in "survey" ✗; "Engineer" in "Data Engineer" ✓, but not in "Engineering" ✗)
 3. **Length-Sorted Company Matching** - Longer, more specific company names are matched first to prevent short-name false positives
+4. **Keyword Filtering** - Jobs must match at least one keyword from a customizable list (default: 29 technical roles)
-4. **Job ID Deduplication** - Prevents duplicate job listings across multiple messages
+5. **Job ID Deduplication** - Prevents duplicate job listings across multiple messages

 ## Installation & Setup